xiaoge26/tp/docs/DeveloperGuide.md

 The `AccountList` component:

-* contains an `ArrayList<Accounts>` named `accountList` that contains the various different accounts that the user has.
+* Contains an `ArrayList<Accounts>` named `accountList` that contains the various different accounts that the user has
-* `accountList` is used to navigate between accounts for the switch-to feature
+* The `accountList` is used to navigate between accounts for the switch-to feature
-* when a new account is created it is appended to the `accountList` array
+* When a new account is created it is appended to `accountList`

 ### BankWithUs-Component
 Class: `BankWithUs.java`